 Even though our bodies are actually not suited for this kind of non-stop eating lifestyle, only a few people really listen to the feelings of the bodies, because the temptation of food is too great.

 Over the years, scientists have conducted many studies on intermittent fasting in animals and humans.

-These studies show that fasting not only can effectively control weight but also has powerful benefits for the health of the body and brain.
+These studies show that fasting can effectively control weight and has powerful benefits for the health of your body and brain.
 It may even help you extend your life.

 The following are some main health benefits of intermittent fasting:

 - Weight loss: As mentioned above, the most obvious benefit of intermittent fasting is that it can help you lose weight.
 Especially abdominal fat, without deliberately limiting calories.